GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 ```
 Context:

-Posts on social media have indicated a significant impact on the healthcare system in the region.
-You have been tasked to find out as much as you can about the situation and, if feasible, to estimate the impact on the health system.
+Posts on social media have indicated a significant impact on the healthcare system in Madgascar.
+You have been tasked to find out as much as you can about the situation in Sava and, if feasible, to estimate the impact on the health system.
 :::

 1. The first thing to do is to find out where the health facilities are located in the area.
 To do that, you do a quick search on HDX.
 You find the dataset Madagascar Health Facilities (OpenStreetMap Export).
 This will do for now.